autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 ## Product Sentiment Analysis Dataset

-In this tutorial, we will use the product sentiment analysis dataset from this [MachineHack hackathon](https://www.machinehack.com/hackathons/product_sentiment_classification_weekend_hackathon_19/leaderboard).
+In the following, we will use the product sentiment analysis dataset from this [MachineHack hackathon](https://www.machinehack.com/hackathons/product_sentiment_classification_weekend_hackathon_19/leaderboard).
 The goal of this task is to predict the user's sentiment towards a product given a review that is in raw text and the product's type, e.g., Tablet, Mobile, etc. We have split the original training data to be 90% for training and 10% for development.

 ```{.python .input}